EthanK11/EthanK11.github.io/README.md

 # The Distribution of Undergradute Student Enrollment At Lehigh in 2019
 ![image](https://github.com/EthanK11/EthanK11.github.io/blob/master/student%20enrollment.png?raw=true)

 Using Lehigh University's Fall Profile, I collected data concerning undergraduate student enrollment.
 I created an infographic displaying the distribution of ungraduate student enrollment in each of the colleges, provided by Lehigh's Office of Institutional Research & Strategic Analytics.
-To break down the data further, there are
+To break down the data further, across the six colleges in 2019 there were 5,178 total undergraduate students - 2,779 male and 2,399 female students.

 For more information, visit [Lehigh Fall Profile 2019](https://oirsa.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2019.pdf)